USDA-ARS-NWRC/prms_arcpy_tools/README.md

 ###Example
 Create the project folder if necessary (i.e. D:\Projects\sagehen) and create an hru_params sub-folder (i.e. D:\Projects\sagehen\hru_params).
-####Clone the repository
+#####Clone the repository
 If you already have a local repository of the gsflow-arcpy-tools, pull the latest version from GitHub.
 If you don't already have a local repository, either clone the repository locally or download a zip file of the scripts from Github.
 For this example, the local copy will be cloned directly in the project folder (i.e. D:\Projects\sagehen\scripts and D:\Projects\sagehen\remaps)
-####Study Area
+#####Study Area
 Create a "shapefiles" sub-folder (i.e. D:\Projects\sagehen\shapefiles).
-Place the study area shapefile in the shapefiles sub-folder  (ie.e.
-D:\Projects\sagehen\shapefiles\watershed.shp).
+Place the study area shapefile in the shapefiles sub-folder (i.e. D:\Projects\sagehen\shapefiles\watershed.shp).
 The study area is typically a single watershed (like a HUC8) or a collection of watersheds that will be modeled together.
 Check the projection of the study area shapefile and make sure it is in a projected coordinate system (like NAD83 UTM Zone 10N).
 #####Input File
-Copy the template input file (scripts\template_parameters.ini) to the hru_params folder and rename (i.e. D:\Projects\sagehen\hru_params\example_params.ini)
+Copy the template input file (scripts\template_parameters.ini) to the hru_params folder and rename (i.e. D:\Projects\sagehen\hru_params\example_params.ini).
 Within the input file, all of the file and folder paths need to be set to the project folder.
 A simple find and replace of "D:\Projects\gsflow-arcpy-example" to your project folder (i.e. "D:\Projects\sagehen") should work, but doublecheck all of the paths.
-Eventually, all of the paths will be set as relative paths to the main project folder, but for now they must be absolute paths.
+Eventually, the scripts will be modified so that the paths will be set as relative paths to the main project folder, but for now they must be absolute paths.
-##### Fishnet / Model Grid
+######Fishnet / Model Grid
 The following parameters must be explicitly set whether you are building a new fishnet/grid shapefile or reading in an existing one.
 If reading an existing grid, the paramters must match the grid properties exactly.
 - hru_cellsize - cellsize (units will depend on projection)
 - hru_ref_x: snap x coordinate (units will depend on projection, 0 is a good choice for a new grid)